ankitkumar8558011-alt/FUTURE_ML_02/README.md

 * Improve model accuracy with advanced NLP techniques
 * Use deep learning models (LSTM, BERT)
 * Expand dataset for better generalization

+## Conclusion

+This project was completed during a Machine Learning Internship at Future Interns.

+The internship task focused on building a real-world NLP-based support ticket classification and prioritization system using Machine Learning and Natural Language Processing techniques.